darkfoxdx/Dialog/README.md

     .show()
 ```

 To configure the respective negative, positive and neutral buttons, use the following.
-Both **Android string ID** and
+Both **Android String ID** and
 **String** values can be used.

 ```